gigasquid/gigasquid.github.io/source/_posts/2013-12-02-neural-networks-in-clojure-with-core-dot-matrix.markdown

 thought I would spend some time looking at bottom's up AI, machine learning and neural networks.

-I was pleasantly introduced to @mikea's core.matrix at Clojure Conj this year and wanted to try making my own neural network using the libray.
+I was pleasantly introduced to [@mikea's](https://twitter.com/mikera) [core.matrix](https://github.com/mikera/core.matrix) at Clojure Conj this year and wanted to try making my own neural network using the library.
 The purpose of this blog is to share my learnings along the way.

 ## What is a neural network?
-A neural network is an approach to machine learning that involves simulating, (in an idealized way), the way our brains work on a biologal level.
-There a three layers to neural network, the input layer, the hidden layers, and the output layer.
+A neural network is an approach to machine learning that involves simulating, (in an idealized way), the way our brains work on a biological level.
+There a three layers to neural network: the input layer, the hidden layers, and the output layer.
 Each layer consists of neurons that have a value.
-Each neuron in a layer is connected to the neuron in the next layer by a connection strength.
-Inputs between the value of 0 and 1 are "fed" through the input layer.
-The values are then "fed forward" to the hidden layer neurons though an algorithim that relies on the input values and the connection strengths.
+In each layer, each neuron is connected to the neuron in the next layer by a connection strength.
+To get data into the neural network, you assign values to the input layer, (values between 0 and 1).
+These values are then "fed forward" to the hidden layer neurons though an algorithm that relies on the input values and the connection strengths.
 The values are finally "fed forward" in a similar fashion to the output layer.
 The "learning" portion of the neural network comes from "training" the